notesoft/firebird/doc/sql.extensions/README.schemas.md

     [DEFAULT SQL SECURITY {DEFINER | INVOKER}]
 ```

-Schemas may have an optional default character set and SQL security setting, which serve as the defaults for objects
+Schemas may have optional default character set and SQL security settings, which serve as the defaults for objects
 contained within them.
 When these defaults are not specified or are dropped, the database's default character set and
 SQL security settings are used, as in previous versions.